santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 ``main()``  always returns a signed integer, for example it returns a 0 (zero) on success and -1 (negative one) on failure.
 If no return statement is provided, the compiler will provide an implicit ```return 0;``` as the last statement.
 In C ``main`` can also be defined as returning ``void``, though its use isn't recommended and the compiler generally produces a WARNING.
 If ``main`` returns a void the ``exit()`` function can be used to return an exit value to the OS. **However, in C++ it is NOT ALLOWED to have a ``main`` as a ``void`` (or any other) type, it MUST be declared to return an ``int`` value.**

+#### Why the ```main()``` function does not need a declaration?
+* The compiler does not need a forward declaration for ```main()```
+* In C++, since a user program never calls ```main```, so technically it never needs a declaration before the definition
+* In C, a program can call ```main```, in that case it does require that a declaration be visible before the call
+* Note that ```main``` does need to be known to the code that calls it.
+This is special code in what is typically called the C++ runtime startup code.
+The linker includes that code for you automatically when you are linking a C++ program with the appropriate linker options.
+Whatever language that code is written in, it has whatever declaration of ```main``` it needs in order to call it properly.
+* Technically though, all definitions are also declarations, so your definition of main also declares main.
+The compiler does not need a forward declaration for ```main()```, the definiton is accepted by the compiler as the declaration of ```main()```.

+#### What happens if any function in your program tries to call main()?

+The C++ standard says it's undefined behavior to call ```main()``` from another function:

+*" An implementation shall not predefine the main function.
+This function shall not be overloaded.
+It shall have a return type of type int, but otherwise its type is implementation defined.
+All implementations shall allow both of the following definitions of main … The function main shall not be used within a program.
+The linkage (3.5) of main is implementation-defined.*

+On a hypothetical implementation, calling ```main``` could result in fun things like re-running constructors for all static variables, re-initializing the data structures used by new/delete to keep track of allocations, or other total breakage of your program.
+Or it might not cause any problem at all - i.e. undefined behaviour.

 #### What happens before the main()?

 The true entry point for most C/C++ binaries is not the ``main``, it is a function called ``_start`` which is defined in the ``libc``.
 After the program has been loaded into memory by the loader, it looks for the address of the ``_start`` function.
 The ``_start`` initializes the arguments for ``__libc_start_main()`` and calls it. ``__libc_start_main`` performs a number of important tasks such as setting up the program's runtime environment, initializing it's threading, loading custom routines prior to calling ``main()`` and registering the ``_fini()`` for cleanup post ``main()`` returns.
 Finally ``libc_start_main()`` calls ``main()``.